visionarylab/cloud-file-manager/readme.md

 * Document using as a library
 * Draw a simple architecture diagram of how the client connects to the React UI using http://asciiflow.com/
 * Document how to add another provider
-* Document the event listenter functions in both createFrame and clientConnect and how each can talk to each other
+* Document the event listener functions in both createFrame and clientConnect and how each can talk to each other